ktlewis17/bamazon/README.md

 <strong> FUNCTIONALITY </strong>

+<h3>Customer App</h3>
-Customer App - _customer is able to view current products and order items in bulk and view prices and quantities.
+_customer is able to view current products and order items in bulk and view prices and quantities.
 If products are out of stock, customer will be notified of product unavailablility_.

 Customer view of all Inventory
 ![alt text](images/customer-view-inventory.png)

-Customer view to make selection by item ID to buy products, and inventory is updated to show available products after purchase
+Customer view to make selection by item ID to buy products, inventory is updated to show available products.
 ![alt text](images/customer-buy-products.png)

 Customer view to buy all products and reflect purchase and remaining inventory